-- Short-Term Incentive Plan is discussed in further detail in the Compensation Discussion & Analysis under the heading "Elements of 2018 Compensation-Short-Term Incentives." - (3) The amounts reflected in this column represent the sum of all other compensation received by the NEOs and are comprised of (i) company matching contributions under Uniti's 401(k) plan for Messrs.
-Gunderman, Wallace and Heard of \$14,875, \$17,914 and \$14,336, respectively, (ii) imputed income for value over \$50,000 of life insurance coverage provided by Uniti, and (iii) cell phone allowances.
+(2) The amounts in this column reflect the cash incentive awards earned for 2019 pursuant to the Short-Term Incentive Plan.
+Additional information regarding the Short-Term Incentive Plan is discussed in further detail in the Compensation Discussion & Analysis under the heading "Elements of 2019 Compensation-Short-Term Incentives."

+(3) The amounts reflected in this column represent the sum of all other compensation received by the NEOs and are comprised of (i) company matching contributions under Uniti's 401(k) plan for Messrs.
+Gunderman, Wallace and Heard of \$15,356, \$18,000 and \$14,723, respectively, (ii) imputed income for value over \$50,000 of life insurance coverage provided by Uniti, and (iii) cell phone allowances.

 Pay Ratio Disclosure.
-In 2017, the SEC adopted rules (as required by the Dodd-Frank Act) requiring disclosure of the (i) the annual total compensation of our median employee (excluding our President and Chief Executive Officer (or CEO)), (ii) the annual total compensation of our CEO, and (iii) the ratio of the annual total compensation of our median employee to the annual total compensation of our CEO.
-In 2018, the total compensation of our CEO was \$5,157,654, and the total compensation of our median employee was \$72,978.
-The total compensation of our CEO was approximately 71 times that of the median employee.
-For purposes of calculating the pay ratio disclosure, our CEO's annual total compensation was determined to be \$5,157,654, which represents the sum of Mr. Gunderman's annual total compensation as reflected in the Summary Compensation Table plus the employer portion of his health insurance premiums of \$12,056.
+In 2017, the SEC adopted rules (as required by the Dodd-Frank Act) requiring disclosure of the (i) the annual total compensation of our median employee (excluding our CEO), (ii) the annual total compensation of our CEO, and (iii) the ratio of the annual total compensation of our median employee to the annual total compensation of our CEO.
+In 2019, the total compensation of our CEO was \$6,027,029, and the total compensation of our median employee was \$78,767.
+The total compensation of our CEO was approximately 76.5 times that of the median employee.
+For purposes of calculating the pay ratio disclosure, our CEO's annual total compensation was determined to be \$6,027,029, which represents the sum of Mr. Gunderman's annual total compensation as reflected in the Summary Compensation Table plus the employer portion of his health insurance premiums of \$9,750.

-In calculating the pay ratio disclosed in our proxy statement for the 2018 annual meeting of stockholders, we omitted 356 employees that joined Uniti as a result of the acquisitions in 2017 from our total employee population in identifying our median employee.
+In identifying our median employee for the purposes of calculating the pay ratio disclosed in our proxy statement for the 2019 annual meeting of stockholders, we omitted 73 employees that joined Uniti as a result of acquisitions in 2018 from our total employee population.
 This year we have included the previously omitted employees who remained employed as of the identification date in our total employee population and, as a result, have chosen to identify a new median employee for purposes of calculating and disclosing our pay ratio.
-We identified the new median employee using actual W-2 compensation of all employees who were employed as of December 31, 2018, including full-time, part-time, seasonal and temporary employees (other than our CEO).
-Our total number of employees as of December 31, 2018, including both U.S. and non-U.S. employees, was 808.
-For purposes of determining our pay ratio, we excluded all non-U.S. employees, which includes 18 employees located in Mexico and 5 employees located in Colombia.
-The non-U.S. employees as a percentage of the total U.S. and non-U.S. employees was 2.8%.
-We also excluded 73 employees that became employees as a result of the acquisition of Information Transport Solutions, Inc. during 2018.
-After identifying the median employee, we calculated the annual total compensation for the median employee using the same methodology we used for calculating our CEO's annual total compensation for purposes of calculating the pay ratio disclosure as discussed above
+We identified the new median employee using actual W-2 compensation of all employees who were employed as of December 31, 2019, including full-time, part-time, seasonal and temporary employees (other than our CEO).
+Our total number of employees as of December 31, 2019 was 904.
+After identifying the median employee, we calculated the annual total compensation for the median employee using the same methodology we used for calculating our CEO's annual total compensation for purposes of calculating the pay ratio disclosure as discussed above.

-The following table shows information regarding grants of plan-based awards, including equity and non-equity incentive plans, made by Uniti during 2018 to the individuals named below.
+The following table shows information regarding grants of plan-based awards, including equity and non-equity incentive plans, made by Uniti during 2019 to the individuals named below.